 of his student Plato in the form of written dialogues which are conversations with other learned and un-learned men on a variety of topics.
 The 'Socratic method' consists of asking questions until you arrive at the essence of a subject, (or sometimes not) by a negative method of hypotheses elimination, where the better hypotheses are found by identifying and eliminating the ones

 to contradictions.
 His philosophy begins with the belief that he knows nothing and that life is not for attaining riches but a process of knowing oneself.
 He believed that virtue was the most valuable of all possessions and that the job of a philosopher was to point out to people how little they actually knew.
-He was executed by the state, forced to drink Hemlock, for corrupting the youth of the city.
-Oddly more members of the jury voted to give him the death sentence then originally voted that he was guilty.
+He was executed by the state, forced to drink hemlock, for corrupting the youth of the city.
+Oddly, more members of the jury voted to give him the death sentence than originally voted that he was guilty.

 In other words some who thought he was innocent still voted to have him executed, pointing out early problems of democracy that are still with us today, (that people are either stupid or not paying attention.)
 Plato became an opponent of the Athenian-style democracy, probably because any society that would condemn someone like Socrates to death had to be insane.
 He believed that society should be governed by governor kings, or benevolent dictators, educated and trained from the beginning of life for this

 foot of the Acropolis and whose comedies and tragedies tell us a lot about ancient life, history and the psychology of the ancient Greeks.
-The sculpturer Praxitelis was the most famous artist of the period, though few of his originals remain.
+The sculpture artist Praxitelis was the most famous of the period, though few of his originals remain.
 Most of his work is known through ancient descriptions and Roman copies.
 Demosthenes, known as the greatest orator in Athens, actually overcame a speech impediment through a variety of methods which might be described as self-torture.
-Apparently they worked and he is known
+Apparently they worked and

 to us today.
 Herodotos, from Halicanarssis in Asia Minor, moved to Athens and became known as the 'father of history' through his writings on the Persian Wars which were detailed and hard to separate fact from fiction and even history from mythology.
 Thucydides who came a few decades after, was more of a journalist, collecting information and writing history from his own personal viewpoint.
 His primary subject was the Peloponnesian war, which he believed was the greatest of all wars.
 His analysis of war was for